ZYinMD/hacker-news-keyboard-navigation/README.md

 There's no compiling / bundling, all files in `src` are used by the browser as is.

-After reading `src/scriptTag.js`, if you feel like changing something, here's what you need to do:
+After reading `src/scriptTag.js`, if you feel like changing something, here's what to do:

 1. Clone this repo.